SC teachers' push to front of COVID vaccine line attracts others seeking top priority

 The House Ways and Means subcommittee wants to hear next week what the plans are for vaccinating K-12 employees once they do become eligible and how the Johnson & Johnson vaccine — which federal regulators could authorize in the coming weeks — might be dedicated to teachers and other critical workers in the next eligibility phase.

 What the House could ultimately do is make recommendations rather than pass a mandate that might have no chance of taking effect before the state moves on to the next phase anyway.
-Teachers and day care workers are among the "frontline essential workers" in Phase 1B, which also includes police, firefighters, grocery store, public transit, agricultural and construction workers.
-Vaccinations for those in 1B category have not started.
+Teachers and day care workers are among the "frontline essential workers" in Phase 1B, which also includes police and firefighters, along with grocery store, public transit, agricultural and construction workers.
+Vaccinations for those in category 1B have not started.

 The legislative proposal cherry-picks two groups to leapfrog other critical workers, said Department of Transportation Secretary Christy Hall, calling her employees "mission critical" for keeping roads open, including the potential of battling snow and ice in the coming days.